xgvargas/js-css-min-django/README.md

 Check out [less.js](https://github.com/less/less.js) for a less compiler at client side.

-Then simply put this script on the same directory as manager.py.
-Edit the script to adjust your paths to settings.py and to every JS and CSS/LESS you want to merge/minify.
-Like:
-Create a file named *jscssmin.yaml* next to your manage.py (if using django, otherwire put this file n your root).
+Create a file named *jscssmin.yaml* next to your manage.py (if using django, otherwire put this file in your root).
 Here's a example:

 ```yaml
 ---